This article covers some basics about modern heavy infantry weapons – stuff available from the XXth Century onward, give or take.

 There was something of a race between modern tanks and disposable infantry rocket launchers.
 Launchers did not win, but still remain useful.
 Even if the warhead has little hope of penetrating the front armour of a modern main battle tank, it is still possible to achieve a mobility kill by crippling a tread.

-In fiction, this type of launcher is usually portrayed as accurate enough to hit people with, particularly when employed against bulletproof superhumans such as Luke Cage.
-You can shoot people with a rocket launcher as easily as you can with a semi-automatic rifle.
+In fiction, this type of launcher is usually portrayed as accurate enough to hit people with.
+Particularly when employed against bulletproof superhumans such as Luke Cage.

 DCH RPG [BODY 01, Bomb: 04, Projectile Weapons: 09, Sharpness (Projectile weapons): 02, Ammo: 01, Bonus: Projectile weapons and Bomb can be Combined (Bomb rides the Range of Projectile weapons)].